 We are the UK’s specialist blood cancer charity.
-Based in London and across the UK in five regional offices and 52 local branches, We fund blood cancer research, and provides practical and emotional support for anyone affected.
+Based in London and across the UK in five regional offices and 52 local branches, we fund blood cancer research, and provide practical and emotional support for anyone affected.

 Bloodwise, 39-40 Eagle Street, London, WC1R 4TH is a company limited by guarantee 738089 (registered in England and Wales).
 Bloodwise is a registered charity 216032 (England and Wales) and SCO37529 (Scotland).

 Please read this policy carefully, along with our Terms and Conditions and any other documents referred to in this policy, to understand how we collect, use and store your personal information.

 Bloodwise has been at the forefront of medical research into blood cancer since we were founded in 1960.
 We currently fund over 1,000 leading blood cancer researchers working on over 200 projects across the UK.
 We also provide practical and emotional support, through our support line and patient information booklets.

 - Being there for people affected by blood cancer

 - Building awareness of blood cancer

 - Raising money to fund research and patient support

 - Being as effective and efficient as we can be